RIT-EVT/rampup/docs/CANOPEN_GUIDE.md

 `0x1017`, subindex `0`).
 Some index ranges are reserved by the CANopen standard for things every node has (device info, heartbeat settings, PDO configuration); one range (`0x2000`–`0x5FFF`) is left open for manufacturer-specific data.
-This is where your temperature and voltage readings live.
+This is where your temperature and acceleration readings live.

 Under the hood, each entry is one `CO_OBJ_T` struct with an index+subindex